 Covid-19: Self-isolation and Lockdown Restrictions - what can I do to help keep safe?8 Apr 2020

 We know that if you are currently experiencing or have experienced domestic abuse you will know what being isolated and frightened feels like.
 During the Covid-19 pandemic, with options for seeking help more limited, you might be worried about self-isolating with someone who is harming you.
-We’ve created this list of self-protection suggestions to help you, or perhaps someone you know, think about what you might do over the coming weeks to stay safe.
+We’ve created this list of self-protection suggestions to help you, or perhaps someone you know, think about what you might do over the coming weeks and months to stay safe.

 1. Have your phone charged and with you at all times in case you need to phone emergency services or a friend or relative to make that call on your behalf.
 Wearing clothes with pockets can help you carry your mobile with you easily.